 Related: How to Make Money as an Airbnb Host

 StoreAtMyHouse provides peer-to-peer storage solutions around the world.
-You can rent out storage space in your house, garage, business, etc. StoreAtMyHouse states storage providers can make $300 to $3,000 per year depending on where they’re located and the storage size available.
+You can rent out storage space in your house, garage, and business.
+StoreAtMyHouse states storage providers can make $300 to $3,000 per year depending on where they’re located and the storage size available.

 StoreAtMyHouse doesn’t offer additional liability insurance to renters or storage providers and states if it does become available, it’ll be an additional cost to the landlord.

 Posting and renting your storage space through StoreAtMyHouse is free, but there is a steep 15% fee if you want to use their automated billing system.
 You can also pay a one-time fee of $35 to have your posting featured on the website.

-PeerSpace offers unique spaces for meetings, photoshoots, parties, performances, and more.
+PeerSpace offers unique spaces for meetings, photoshoots, parties, performances, and other types of events.
 Spaces that do best on PeerSpace are industrial, vintage, modern, or are in some way out-of-the-ordinary.